 What is geofencing?
 If you are a mobile marketer, it’s definitely a must-know.
 Are you new to geofencing, or have an incomplete understanding of how it is used?
 Don’t worry, we’ve got you.
 This article covers 10 basic things you need to know about geofencing.
-After reading this, you will be able to decide if it’s a good addition to your app strategy.
+After reading this, you will be able to decide if it’s a good addition to your app strategy or if you want try our demo app and experience how it works right away.

 Click on any of the links to jump to the corresponding section: